 5. Do I need still need a lawyer if we agreed on everything in mediation?
 The short answer is no, but the real answer is it is up to you.
 Legally, you are not required to have an attorney to get divorced.
 You can represent yourself in court.
 It is called being pro se.
 At Westfield Mediation, we recommend that you use a divorce attorney in a more limited role, called a review attorney.
 This review attorney will fill out all the paperwork for court, accompany you to court, advise you of your legal rights and answer any legal questions you may have.
 While it is not legally required to have an attorney, we think it is best practice to do so.

-For more information about divorce mediation, please contact Randi M. Albert, JD, or Michelle Weinberg, M.Ed., Licensed Marriage and Family Therapist, at Westfield Mediation, LLC, at 908.913.0373.
+These are just the top five most frequently asked questions.
+Contemplating divorce brings up a lot of questions and you probably have more.
+You are welcome to reach out to Westfield Mediation to discuss them.
+Please contact Randi M. Albert, JD, or Michelle Weinberg, M.Ed., Licensed Marriage and Family Therapist, at Westfield Mediation, LLC at 908.913.0373.
 View our website at www.westfieldnjmediation.com or email us at firstname.lastname@example.org.